-Students generally will not enroll in dissertation hours (MGT 799) until all or at least a major portion of coursework is completed.
-The student must enroll in 12 total dissertation credit hours (799) over the course of the program.
-Enrollment in 799 in a given semester should reflect the proportion required to meet the overall requirement in the appropriate time frame, and the degree of faculty involvement during the semester.
+Students generally will not enroll in dissertation courses (MGT 799) until a major portion of coursework is completed.
+The student must enroll in 12 total dissertation credit hours over the course of the program.

+Enrollment in 799, dissertation course in a given semester should reflect the proportion required to meet the overall requirement in the appropriate time frame, and the degree of faculty involvement during the semester.
 The committee chair and student should be aware of the following guidelines:

 - "Full time" registration is a minimum of nine credit hours in one semester if the student is not on an assistantship, six credit hours if he/she is on an assistantship.
-(Audited courses do not count toward full-time enrollment.) - We recommend a maximum of 12 credits in a given semester; any credits above 12 requires department approval.
+(Audited courses do not count toward fulltime enrollment.) - We recommend a maximum of 12 credits in a given semester; any credits above 12 requires department approval.